BrianDai22/BrianDai22/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Brian Dai and I'm currently a student attending Great Neck South High School.
-I started learning Java at a relativley young age of 8 years old.
+I started learning Java around the beginning of 8th grade.
 During my learning journey there were a lot of ups and downs, but I'm here now at the USACO Silver level using Java as my language.
 Currently, I am planning on making a switch to the faster and harder to learn language C++ to expand my knowledge and speed.